InvirganceDocumentation/convirgance-docs/docs/concepts.md

 the stream has already been reused, engineers need to be aware that reuse may result in data being overwritten. e.g. Writing to a `FileTarget` multiple times will result in the file being overwritten.

+## Input and Output

+The process of converting the underlying stream of bytes into a stream of records is handled by implementations of the `Input` interface.
+The `Input` implementation reads from a provided `Source` to return an `Iterable<JSONObject>` stream.

+`Output` provides the inverse concept, converting an `Iterable<JSONObject>` stream into a serialized byte stream that is written to the provided `Target`.

+Convirgance ships with support for numerous formats such as JSON, CSV, tab-delimited, pipe-delimited, and even binary encodings.
+Additional formats can be plugged in using the `Input` and `Output` concepts thereby making Convirgance  a universal data processing platform.

 ## Database Operations